Google Logo

 Orthotics Treatment

 Over-the-counter insoles treat everyone the same.
-Custom orthotics are built specifically for your feet — designed to correct your unique mechanics, relieve pain, and prevent further injury.
-At Advanced Ankle & Foot, every pair is prescribed and fitted by Dr. Burdge after a thorough evaluation of your gait, foot structure, and symptoms.
+Custom orthotics are built specifically for your feet and designed to support your unique mechanics.
+At Advanced Ankle & Foot, every pair is prescribed and fitted by Dr. Burdge after an evaluation of your gait, foot structure, footwear, activity level, and symptoms.

 Custom